thoss/laravel-gap-sort/README.md

 ```

-Item1 is sorted to the very end
+Item1 is sorted to the last
 ```
 Current List:
 - Item1 (order 100)